zmercedes/UnityMultiplayerGame/readme.md

 ### Procedurally Generated Map
 - Generates a different map every time server starts.
 - Cave like structure generated using a random seed and cellular automata.
+- Biome system allows the map to have different themes, such as forest or desert biomes. (not fully implemented)
 - Syncing the seed across clients assures that map will always be the same across server/clients.
-- Keeps track of walkable positions so that objects/players can be generated within map borders, and lets server know when its ready so players can spawn in.
+- Uses coordinate system to keep track of walkable positions so that objects/players can be generated within map borders, and lets server know when its ready so players can spawn in.

 ### Collectibles
 - A collectable object generator lives on the server and spawns coins into map once it's ready.